josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 If you're asked a question, and you can't think of an answer right away, just say "let me think about that for a minute."

-It's easy to feel the pressure to constantly perform in an interview, but anxiety and panic produce terrible results.
-It's perfectly fine to ask for time, and to take as much of it as you need.
+It's easy to feel the pressure to constantly perform in an interview, it's perfectly fine to ask for time, and to take as much of it as you need.

 It will probably feel awkward as you sit there in silence, but it's just fine.
 Really.
 You won't get docked for it, but even if you did, the pause will probably produce a better result than hastily fumbling through a bad answer would.